 - Mandraki: Mandraki is a small cove with inviting blue waters and sand.
 There are visitor amenities and water sports facilities on the beach.
 You can get there either on foot (30-minute walk from the port) or on boat.

 - Bisti: It’s one of the prettiest beaches on the island with small pebbles, emerald green waters and visitor amenities.
 The beach is right next to a pine tree forest and it’s surrounded by tall rocks, perfect for diving and snorkeling.

 - Agios Nikolaos: The pebble beach has visitor amenities and blue waters.
 It’s one of the largest beaches in Hydra and you can get there by boat.

 - Spilia: The coast of Spilia is close to the port of Hydra and it consists of several diving platforms among rocks, where you can dive in the beautiful waters and enjoy the sun.

 - Hydronetta: The coast of Hydronetta is close to Spilia and it is a popular diving spot, where you can enjoy the magical sunset, drink at the bar, and dive into the blue from the rocky steps.

 The beautiful beach of Avlaki with emerald waters

 Sightseeing in Hydra

-- Church of the Dormition of the Virgin Mary (Kimisis Theotokou)
+- Monastery of the Assumption of the Virgin Mary

 - Lazaros Kountouriotis Historical Mansion